mtitus83/MMM-affirmations/README.md

 ## Features

-- Retrieves random affirmations from the [Affirmations API](https://github.com/annthurium/affirmations)
+- Retrieves random affirmations from a local text file containing over 100 affirmations
 - Displays affirmations with a fade in/out effect
 - Configurable update interval and fade speed
-- Uses a node helper for efficient API requests
+- Uses a node helper for efficient affirmation selection

 ## Installation